JohnMcGrane/johnmcgrane.github.io/_pages/projects.md

 Great!
 The standard error shows that calcualted p-value is well within one standard of 0.5.
 Moreover, the p-values are uniformly distributed.
 For 100,000 samples, 10 orders of magnitude and 9 upper limit resets will produce a distribution that is statistically similar to the Benford distribution.

 For one last task, let's see if we can identify the Benford distribution in some data from the natural world.
-We'll look at the surface area of Minnesota lakes using a dataset compiled by John Downing at Minnesota Sea Grant.
+We'll look at the surface area of Minnesota lakes using a [dataset](https://doi.org/10.6084/m9.figshare.14569200.v1) compiled by John Downing at Minnesota Sea Grant in 2021.

-Downing, John (2021): Simplified list of lakes in Minnesota showing area and shore length. figshare.
-Dataset. https://doi.org/10.6084/m9.figshare.14569200.v1

 ```python